 Conversely, a low number of pageviews could indicate a less popular website, but if those pageviews are from long sessions, it could suggest that users are highly engaged with the content.
 By looking at both metrics together, website owners can better understand their site’s performance and user behavior.

 Within the range of publishers working with MonetizeMore, Google Analytics is the most popular choice of pageview and traffic tracking software.
 What’s great about Google Analytics is that it’s free and integrates with other Google products such as Google Ad Manager and many more.

-Keep in mind that the free version of Google Analytics comes with some limitations such as 10 million hits per month per website property.
-If your website generates more than 10 million hits, you’ll need to upgrade to Analytics 360.
+Remember that the free version of Google Analytics has limitations such as 10 million hits per month per website property.
+If your website generates more than 10 million hits, you must upgrade to Analytics 360.
 For further information on account and SDK limits read all about it here.

 However, that does not mean that it’s the only option.
-Other software you can try out includes Clicky and Piwik (now known as Matomo).
-Both these tools have free and paid versions and offer a slightly different experience compared to Google Analytics.
+Other software you can try out includes Clicky and Matomo.
+Both these tools have free and paid versions and offer a slightly different experience than Google Analytics.